michaelnisi/cop/README.md

 ### cop(key)

-Provided a key, cop will emit the value of this key an object written to it.
-If the object has no matching property nothing will be emitted.
+Provided a key, `cop` will emit the matching property of an object written to it.
+If the object has no matching property nothing is emitted.

 ### cop(filter)